 Occasionally it's suggested that FM stereo noise could be reduced by decoding only the lower sideband of the double-sideband L−R signal.
-The argument is that since this requires half the bandwidth, the noise should be half as much.
+Since this requires half the bandwidth, the noise should be half as much.
 In fact, goes the argument, detected FM noise actually rises with frequency, so USB noise is greater than LSB noise, yielding even further noise reduction.

 What the argument neglects is that dispensing with the upper sideband forgoes the signal components there.
-During synchronous demodulation, LSB and USB signal components combine coherently, the amplitudes adding to yield 6 dB of gain.
+During synchronous demodulation, LSB and USB signal components combine coherently, their amplitudes adding to yield 6 dB gain.
 But uncorrelated noise in the two sidebands combines incoherently, increasing only 3 dB for flat noise.
-Still, FM noise does rise with frequency, so perhaps LSB decoding offers a benefit despite the 6-dB signal penalty.
+Still, FM noise does rise with frequency, so perhaps LSB decoding offers a benefit despite the 6 dB signal penalty.

 The third alternative method uses LSB decoding, but the transmit signal has twice-normal LSB amplitude and no USB.
 A multipath simulation for this signal is here.